AferoCE/beetle/README.md

 Beetle is a small daemon that provides simplified access to a bluetooth interface.
 It listens on a local port (usually 6969) and uses a line-oriented text protocol described in detail in the [commands list](docs/commands.md).

+## Building

+There are three ways to build beetle:

+1. yocto (cross-compiled for raspi)

+    $ cd ../rpi-build; bitbake beetle

+2. cmake (local Linux)

+    $ ./build-linux-x86.sh

+3. autoconf (local Linux)

+    $ ./build-local.sh

+If you've built using autoconf recently, you may need to `cd pkg; make distclean` before doing another yocto build.

+The local builds deposit a `beetle` in `pkg/src/`.
+The yocto build deposits it in your yocto build folder.

 ## Code layout

 There are two fundamental "modes" for beetle: